-- Individual MAP members should be subject matter experts in a relevant field, such as quality measurement, public reporting, or performance-based payment.
-Expertise is also sought in specific fields outlined in the call for nominations. - An individual subject matter expert member does not-and should not-represent the interests of a specific group. - Individual subject matter expert members are expected to be neutral experts, and will be subject to a high level of scrutiny for potential conflicts of interest.
+- Individual MAP members should be subject matter experts in a relevant field, such as quality measurement, public reporting, or performance-based payment. - Individual MAP members' inherent interests should be considered in balancing stakeholder interests, even though they are not sitting as organizational representatives.
+Individual subject matter experts are subject to a high level of scrutiny for potential conflicts of interest.